-The following Tables II and III summarize certain operating and revenue information with respect to the System for the Fiscal Years from 2011 to 2015 and for the nine-month periods ended February 28/29, in Fiscal Years 2015 and 2016.
+The following Table II summarizes certain operating and revenue information with respect to the System for the Fiscal Years from 2013 to 2017, and for the three-month periods ended August 31, in Fiscal Years 2017 and 2018.
+The following Table III summarizes certain financial information with respect to the System for the Fiscal Years from 2013 to 2017.
 This information is derived from the Commission's regularly prepared books and records.
 The financial information presented in Table III is a combination of cash basis financial statements with certain accruals included.
 Such information is not presented in accordance with generally accepted accounting principles and has not been audited.
-In the opinion of management of the Commission, the financial information for the nine-month period ended February 28/29, for Fiscal Years 2015 and 2016, is presented on a basis consistent with the presentation of the audited information below.
+In the opinion of management of the Commission, the financial information for the three-month period ended August 31, for Fiscal Years 2017 and 2018, is presented on a basis consistent with the presentation of the audited information below.
 Such interim information is not indicative of the results that may be expected for the entire Fiscal Year.